F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 - `record_out` : instead of outputing row(s) as tuple(s), they are presented as record(s).
 - `function_out` : the query is called with a function as its first argument.
 This function is called for each row with every values (column names) as a labelled arguments.
-The return value of the query is composed of the returned values of this function.
+The return value of the query is composed of the function's returned values.
 This works like `List/Option.map`.

 Options are separated by whitespaces.